jhuguetn/xnat-pipelines/QAP/README.md

 ## Requisites
 - XNAT platform (1.6 or +) and its prerequisites should be installed in the system before installing QAP pipelines.

-- QAP package (1.0.4 or +) and its prerequisites should be installed in the system before installing QAP pipelines.
+- QAP package (version 1.0.5) and its prerequisites should be installed in the system before installing QAP pipelines.
+Find [here](https://github.com/jhuguetn/quality-assessment-protocol) a forked version of the code which includes fixes to some found bugs.
+Note:
+   - numpy.
+Do not use numpy latest version (1.12.x) since it does not support anymore floats as indexes which are used in QAP.
+See [here](https://groups.google.com/forum/#!topic/pcp_forum/uA5_LqG8Bik).
+   - xhtml2pdf.
+Crashes importing dependency package html5lib components at its lattest version.
+Use `pip install html5lib==1.0b8` as workaround.
+See [here](https://github.com/xhtml2pdf/xhtml2pdf/issues/318).
+   - nipype.
+Newest version (0.12.1) crashes at finding dependency package configparser.
+A workaround is installing configparser (although is part of the Python standard library), see [here](https://github.com/nipy/nipype/issues/1699).

 - The QAP pipelines ingest computed QA metrics to XNAT database as customized data-types.
 Thus, [QAPData module](https://github.com/jhuguetn/xnat-modules/tree/master/QAPData-0.4) must be conveniently installed in the XNAT instance before running such pipelines.
 QAPData module aims at modelling and structuring QAP measurements into custom XNAT data-types.
 Important: if using 1.7 or higher, QAP module content should be ported to XNAT plugin technology (TO-DO).